 In case the output is a data frame, keep the records where the source identifier could not be translated.
 At these records the target identifier will be NA.

-Character or integer, name or NCBI Taxonomy ID of the organism (by default organism records.
+organism Character or integer, name or NCBI Taxonomy ID of the organism (by default reviewed (TRUE), only unreviewed (FALSE) or both (NULL) UniProt records.
 Matters only if uploadlists is FALSE.

 9606 for human).
 Matters only if uploadlists is FALSE.